njbca/OptiPlant/README.md

 OptiPlant is a tool that enables the user to model Power-to-X fuel production systems with a high variety of customizable input parameters and to optimize them according to different criteria.
-The tool is adapted to investigate a larger number of scenarios and system configurations in a single run.
+The tool is adapted to investigate a large number of scenarios and system configurations in a single run.

 The current model optimize the operation and investment of an e-ammonia, e-methanol or upgraded pyrolysis oil plant.
 The plant can be powered by solar, wind and/or the grid.